-10. Whether the claimed Non-EPC cost is justified?
-Also provide justification for land requirement as claimed by the petitioner?

-10.1 The petitioner has claimed USD 4.219 million on account of non-EPC cost.
+- 10. Whether the details provided for Non-EPC cost are sufficient and claimed Non-EPC cost is justified?
+Also provide justification for land requirement as claimed by the petitioner? - 10.1 The petitioner has claimed USD 4.219 million on account of non-EPC cost.
 The break-up of the cost components as provided by the petitioner is as follows:

-Non-EPC cost (USD Million)
+Non-EPC cost USD Million

 Insurance during construction 0.201

 Non-EPC and Project Development Cost 1.513

 Security cost during construction 0.350

 Cost of land 0.458

 Financial Charges 0.916

 Interest during construction 0.781

 Total non-EPC cost 4.219